 - In-network benefits apply to hospital services received from a network hospital or ambulatory surgical center. - Out-of-network benefits apply to hospital services received from a non-network hospital or ambulatory surgical center.
-There is not an out-of-pocket maximum that applies to these charges.
-In addition to the deductible and coinsurance described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount.
-Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.
+In addition to the deductible and coinsurance described for out-ofnetwork benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount.
+Please see Important member information about out-ofnetwork benefits in How To Access Your Benefits for more information.